ramezzateff/Super_H4k3r/1-Python/STUDY/OOP_Study/03_encapsulation.md

 1. 🧪 Try to print or modify `__credentials` from outside the class.
 What happens?
 2. 🔐 Add a method that masks the password (e.g., returns `*****`).
 3. 🧰 Extend the class to support deleting passwords securely.
+4. 🛠 Try adding encryption to the password storage and adjusting the mask_password() function to show encrypted or decrypted values based on the password state.

 ---